dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Name the project *GUI-App* and choose a location for it.

-The New Project wizard can set up some skeleton program code for our project, according to the project’s characteristics as we specify them.
+The New Project wizard can set up some skeleton program code for our project, according to the project's characteristics as we specify them.
 Template code is not relevant for all kinds of projects—for instance, our Hello project would not have benefited from any more initial program structure than it had—but the wizard will include any that is relevant